How to Write the Williams College 2016-2017 Essays

-Williams offers thirty five majors across three main areas of study: languages and the arts, social sciences, and science and mathematics.
-No matter what area you chose to focus on, you can be sure that you’ll have direct access to some of the nation’s top academic minds; Williams boasts an impressive student to faculty ratio of 7:1.
+Williams offers thirty-five majors across three main areas of study: languages and the arts, social sciences, and science and mathematics.
+No matter what area you choose to focus on, you can be sure that you’ll have direct access to some of the nation’s top academic minds; Williams boasts an impressive student-to-faculty ratio of 7:1.

 One of the most exciting parts of a Williams education is the ability to take Oxbridge-style tutorials.
 In these unique courses, two Williams students work directly with a professor and pursue their intellectual passions on a deeper level.
 Considering the potential academic exploration provided by these tutorials, it comes as no surprise that more than half of all Williams students enroll in at least one during their time at the college.

 We’ll discuss Williams’ tutorials in greater detail later on in this blog post, but these tutorials aren’t the only incredible academic pursuits Williams students can engage in.

 The college also operates The Williams-Exeter Programme, which provides students with the ability to participate in a year-long program of study at Oxford University in collaboration with Exeter College.
 For those interested in marine studies, the Williams-Mystic Program may be a great fit; this one-semester ocean and coastal studies program allows students to take research-oriented courses focused on “integrating marine science, maritime history, ocean policy, and literature of the sea.”

 The social and personal opportunities at this liberal arts college are just as impressive as the academic ones.
 On campus, Williams students can participate in quirky traditions like the college’s semi-annual, schoolwide trivia event.
 Originally established in 1966, the Williams Trivia Event has brought thousands of students together to compete in a night of festivities, fun, and friendly competition.